frconor-ebook/meditations/_posts/2025-02-05-the-apostolate.md

 all the time thinking about the fish.
 How am I going to catch them?
 Nobody fishes in their living room.
 A fisherman goes to where the fish are.
-The fisherman is thinking about what type of fish is good at this time of year, or what sort of places should go to catch this type of fish.
+The fisherman is thinking about what type of fish is good at this time of year, or to what sort of places should I go to catch this type of fish.

 And he\'s thinking of the bait.
 The fisherman is not just thinking of being with the fish, of being near the fish, or being close to the fish.